-Gifts to customers or clients fall under this umbrella.
-These gifts are only are deductible up to $25 per person.
-If you show your appreciation to your best client with a $100 bottle of bourbon, you can claim a deduction for only $25—the other $75 is on you and your kind heart.
+For example, you could only claim a deduction for $25 if you show your appreciation to your best client with a $100 bottle of bourbon.
+The other $75 is on you and your kind heart.
 But you could deduct the whole expense if you give him a $20 bottle of wine instead, because this is under the $25 limit.
 The caveat: Be wise with your gratitude.

-Not all "gifts" are considered gifts for tax purposes, either.
-Some of these costs might be considered promotional.
-This is typically the case with items that cost you $4 or less.
-These are fully deductible as long as they bear your business name and you distribute a lot of them, such as pens you might offer to anyone who signs a contract with you.
+This is typically the case with items that cost $4 or less.
+They're fully deductible up to $4 each as long as they bear your business name and you distribute a lot of them, such as pens you might offer to anyone who signs a contract with you.

 Meals and Entertainment Expenses

-These business costs are typically deductible up to 50 percent of the expenditure.
-The meal or entertainment event must be somehow business-related.
-If you take that same client to dinner and you purchase a $100 bottle of bourbon to share with the meal instead of giving the bottle to him outright, your deduction doubles from $25 to $50, or half the purchase price.
+So if you take that same client to dinner and order a $100 bottle of bourbon to enjoy with the meal instead of giving them the bottle as a gift, your deduction doubles from $25 to $50—half the purchase price.
 And you can deduct half the cost of the meal and the tip, too.

 Automobile and Transportation Expenses